Sun sets on the Byron Nelson's 35-year run in Las Colinas

 The Byron Nelson left Preston Trail in search of greener pastures and moved to a place that resembled a pasture, as the Las Colinas Sports Club of 1983 was not the huge urban development that is today.
 There was no Four Seasons Hotel, no Tom Thumb across the street and no houses on the Robert Trent Jones Jr.-designed golf course that featured nine holes on either side of MacArthur Boulevard.

-The new locale provide one huge aspect that Preston Trail couldn’t match: parking at nearby Texas Stadium.
+The new locale provided one huge aspect that Preston Trail couldn’t match: parking at nearby Texas Stadium.

 “Preston Trail could not handle the event anymore,” recalled Buck Raines, director of facilities at the Four Seasons Resort, who has worked at the property since March 1983.
 “It had grown so big and it had become a real problem for Dallas with people parking in yards and blocking the neighborhood streets.
 Ben Carpenter decided at the time to build the Sports Club and the golf course before the hotel.
 We only had the one golf course at the time, so he fast-tracked the course so that we could host the tournament in 1983.”